LucasWinter73/LucasWinter73/README.md

 - Blender, Fusion360

 ## 🚀 Projects
-- **Dimond DA50rg** — Single engine piston aircraft for MSFS 2020/2024
+- **Diamond DA50rg** — Single engine piston aircraft for MSFS 2020/2024
 - **Citation C680 Sovereign+** — Private Jet for MSFS 2020/2024
 - **[Polycalcs.org](https://Polycalcs.org)** — Website to create polynoms that go through a set of points
 - **[DR1050 M2 TO perf calculator](https://HB-SEW.uk)** — Website to create polynoms that go through a set of points